legal expenses insurance for tradespeople

 Katrin Straub

-Legal disputes can quickly become existential threats for craft businesses.
-A specialised legal protection insurance covers the high costs of lawyers and court proceedings.
-Find out how to choose the right protection for your trade.
+A legal dispute can quickly become a threat to the very existence of a trades business.
+Specialised legal expenses insurance helps cover the high costs of lawyers and court proceedings.
+Find out how to choose the right cover for your trade.

 The topic in brief and concise terms